webokoch/Food-Lover-App/README.md

 I created and programmed Food Lover to showcase my Front- and Backend Web Developing Skills.
 It combines a lot of topics and skills I've learned so far.
 It's a Ruby on Rails responsive Web App with a PostgresQL Database, hosted on Heroku.
 I used Bootstrap as well custom CSS.
+The App also offers an API allowing you to access all the data from Food Lover App via diffrent endpoints.

 I used following gems and add-ons: